-Next we were off to Venice by train.
+Next, we were off to Venice by train.
 This 5-day trip to Italy was really just a case of making use of layovers.
-To get from Morocco to Istanbul we had to fly through Europe somewhere.
-Milan happened to be one of the cheapest options (thank you RyanAir) and Venice is just a hort train ride away.
+To get from Morocco to Istanbul, we had to fly through Europe somewhere.
+Milan happened to be one of the cheapest options (thank you, RyanAir), and Venice is just a short train ride away.
 Since I’ve always wanted to see Venice, it seemed a good opportunity – so we took it.

 I just find the idea of Venice and the look and feel of it romantic.
-I didn’t feel the need necessarily to do or see anything particular, just to wander and get lost in it.
+I didn’t feel the need necessarily to do or see anything, in particular, just to wander and get lost in it.
 And that’s what we did for 3 days.

 One of the best parts of Italy is the food and wine.
-Our favorite places for inexpensive tasty food were Alfredo’s Fresh Pasta and Antico Forno.
-At Alfredo’s you could get fresh pasta for 6 euros, but there are only a few seats.
+Our favorite places for inexpensive, tasty food were Alfredo’s Fresh Pasta and Antico Forno.
+At Alfredo’s, you could get fresh pasta for 6 euros, but there are only a few seats.
 We got to sit both times we visited, but you need to be ready to stand.
-At Antico Forno you could get delicious pizza slices for 2.50 euros.
-They were pretty busy, so the chance to get a slice from a pie right out of the oven was quite good.
+At Antico Forno, you could get delicious pizza slices for 2.50 euros.
+They were pretty busy, so the chance to get a slice of a pie right out of the oven was quite good.

 I’ve had people tell me that they think Venice is overrated, but I disagree.
 I loved it for the character that comes from the canals and hundreds of little alleys.
-Even when its crowded on the main streets, there are plenty of out of the way places to get away and wander.
+Even when it is crowded on the main streets, there are plenty of out-of-the-way places to get away and wander.
 It won’t take long to find yourself alone.
 I do think Venice is an inherently romantic place.
 There is just something about it that makes you feel like there are treasures to be discovered around every corner.
-This city offers you so many moments with romantic potential, its hard to ignore.
+This city offers you so many moments with romantic potential its hard to ignore.